selwynpolit/d9book/book/state.md

 ## TempStore

 TempStore is used to keep temporary data across multiple requests.
-The data is intended to be non-cache data (i.e. not easily be rebuilt) and is stored in the `key_value_expire` table.
+The data is intended to be non-cache data (i.e., not easily rebuilt) and is stored in the `key_value_expire` table.

 TempStore has two flavors, private and shared.
 The difference between them is that the private TempStore entries are connected to a specific user (via their user id) whereas shared TempStore entries can be shared between multiple users.
-Shared TempStore could for example be used to trigger a locking mechanism.
+Shared TempStore could, for example, be used to trigger a locking mechanism.

 ### PrivateTempStore